How to Backup SQL Server Database in 3 Ways - Qiling

 backup options

-You can change the performance, encryption, e-mail notification, and other options here according to your preferences.
-When finish, click "OK" to return to the main interface.
+Here, you can customize various settings such as performance, encryption, and email notifications to suit your preferences, and then click "OK" to return to the main interface.

 click proceed to start backup